 One of the most common questions I’m asked whenever I do Microsoft Excel training involves performing calculations with dates.

-Participants often want to calculate the amount of time that has elapsed between a two dates.
-That’s when I tell them about DATEDIF!
+People often want to calculate the amount of time that has elapsed between a two dates.
+That’s exactly what DATEDIF does!

 The DATEDIF function in Excel is used to calculate the difference between two dates.
 DATEDIF calculates the duration between a start date and end date then returns the difference in days, months, or years.